Contemporary knowledge about God, Evolution, and the meaning of human life.

 To good people I do good, to the unkind I also wish good.
 This is the goodness of Te.

 The wise live in calm in their country.
-Yet, in the same land, other people live: both good and evil, honest and dishonest, reasonable and foolish, selfish and selfless, those listening to Tao and those denying It.
+Yet, in the same land, other people live: both good and evil, honest and dishonest, reasonable and foolish, selfish and selfless, those who listen to Tao and those who deny It.